-These are books written by academics, journalists, deprogrammers, and parents of Children of God members.
+These are books written by academics, journalists, deprogrammers, parents of Children of God members, and more.

 - Jesus Freaks: A True Story of Murder and Madness on the Evangelical Edge, by Don Lattin — 2007; borrow 🗄️

 - Let Our Children Go! by Ted Patrick & Tom Dulack — 1976

 - Author Ted Patrick was the first deprogrammer and a founding member of the first organized anti-cult group, The Parents’ Committee to Free Our Children from the Children of God.

 More Books by Outsiders